 Year Programmes

 Year 1 Wastewater Reticulation Renewals

 (2021/22) RDC Wastewater Asset Management Strategy

 Marton to Bulls Centralisation Project

-Rātana Wastewater upgrade
+Ratana Wastewater upgrade

 Year 2 Wastewater Reticulation Renewals

 (2022/2023) RDC Wastewater Asset Management Strategy

 Marton to Bulls Centralisation Project

 Taihape WWTP Consent Application Work

 Year 3 Wastewater Reticulation Renewals

 (2023/24) RDC Wastewater Asset Management Strategy

 Marton to Bulls Centralisation Project

 Years 4-10 Wastewater Reticulation Renewals

 (2024/2034)

-Level of Service Measurements and Targets

-Council's intended Level of Service is to: Provide a reliable, reticulated disposal system that does not cause harm or create pollution within existing urban areas

-Performance measure ( mandatory) Discharge compliance Compliance with the Council's resource consents for discharge from its sewerage system measured by the number of a. abatement notices b. infringement notices c. enforcement orders, and d. convictions received by the Council in relation to those resource consents

-How we will measure 2019/20 results: Council prosecuted for wastewater discharge

-Years 1-3 (a) No object and the state of the

-Years 4-10 (a) No abatement notices

-Years 1-3 (b) No infringement notices

-Years 4-10 (b) No illillingement nouces

-Years 1-3 (c) No enforcement orders

-Years 4-10 (c) TWO CHIOCECTICAL OT GETS

-Years 1-3 (d) No convictions

-Years 4-10 (d) No convictions

-Performance measure ( mandatory) System and adequacy The number of dry weather sewerage overflows from the Council's sewerage system, expressed per 1000 sewerage connections to that sewerage system

-How we will measure Request for service system 2019/20 results: • 0.21/1000
+Level of Service Measurements and Targets Council's intended Level of Service is to: Provide a reliable, reticulated disposal system that does not cause harm or create pollution within existing urban areas Performance measure ( mandatory) Discharge compliance Compliance with the Council's resource consents for discharge from its sewerage system measured by the number of a. abatement notices b. infringement notices c. enforcement orders, and d. convictions received by the Council in relation to those resource consents How we will measure 2019/20 results: Council prosecuted for wastewater discharge Years 1-3 (a) No abatement notices Years 4-10 (a) No abatement notices Years 1-3 (b) No infringement notices Years 4-10 (b) No infringement notices Years 1-3 (c) No enforcement orders Years 4-10 (c) No emorcement orders Years 1-3 (d) No convictions Years 4-10 (d) NO CONNECTIONS Performance measure ( mandatory) System and adequacy The number of dry weather sewerage overflows from the Council's sewerage system, expressed per 1000 sewerage connections to that sewerage system How we will measure Request for service system 2019/20 results: • 0.21/1000

-Level of Service Measurements and Targets Years 1-3 Fower everflows than 3 per 1000 connections Years 4-10 Fewer overflows than 3 per 1000 connections Council's intended Level of Service is to: Be responsive to reported faults and complaints Performance measure ( mandatory) Fault response time Where the Council attends to sewage overflows resulting from a blockage or other fault in the Council's sewerage system, the following median times are measured a. attendance time: from the time that the Council receives notification to the time that service personnel reach the site, and b. resolution time: from the time that the Council receives notification to the time that service personnel confirm resolution of the fault or interruption How we will measure Request for service system Specified standard: Attendance a.
+Level of Service Measurements and Targets Years 1-3 Fewer overflows than 3 per 1000 connections Years 4-10 rewel overflows than 3 per 1000 connections Council's intended Level of Service is to: Be responsive to reported faults and complaints Performance measure ( mandatory) Fault response time Where the Council attends to sewerage overflows resulting from a blockage or other fault in the Council's sewerage system, the following median times are measured a. attendance time: from the time that the Council receives notification to the time that service personnel reach the site, and b. resolution time: from the time that the Council receives notification to the time that service personnel confirm resolution of the fault or interruption How we will measure Request for service system Specified standard: Attendance a.
 0.5 hour - urgent b.
 (24 hours - non-urgent Resolution a.
 24 hours - urgent b.
 96 hours - non-urgent 2019/20 results (median): a.
 23 minutes b.
 3 hours 30 minutes Urgent callouts are where sewage is evident.
 The mandatory measure does not make this distinction.
-Years 1-3 (a) Attendance - achieve the specified standard Years 4-10 (a) Years 1-3 (b) Resolution - achieve the specified standard Years 4-10 (b) nesolution - achieve the specified statitual d
+Years 1-3 (a) Attendance - achieve the specified standard Years 4-10 (a) Attenuance - achieve the specified standard Years 1-3 (b) Resolution - achieve the specified standard Years 4-10 (b) nesolution - achieve the specified Standard

-Level of Service Measurements and Targets Performance measure ( mandatory) Customer satisfaction The total number of complaints received by the Council about any of the following: a. sewage odour b. sewerage system faults c. sewerage system blockages, and d. the Council's response to issues with its sewerage systems expressed per 1000 connections to the Councils sewerage system.
+Level of Service Measurements and Targets Performance measure ( mandatory) Customer satisfaction The total number of complaints received by the Council about any of the following: a. sewage odour b. sewerage system faults c. sewerage system blockages, and d. the Council's response to issues with its sewerage systems expressed per 1,000 connections to the Councils sewerage system.
 How we will measure Request for service system 2019/20 results: 3.36 per 1000 a.
 0.21/1000 b.
 0.21/1000 c.
 2.52/1000 d.
-0.42 Years 1-3 Fewer requests than 6 per 1000 connections Years 4-10 remaining per 1000 conflictions
+0.42 Years 1-3 Years 4-10 Fewer requests than 6 per 1000 connections